GST Electronic Way Bill

 Unique E-Way Bill Number (EBN)

-After generation of the E-Way bill on the common portal, a unique e-way bill Number (EBN) shall be made available to the supplier, the recipient and the transporter on the common portal.
+After generating of the E-Way bill on the common portal, a unique e-way bill Number (EBN) shall be made available to the supplier, the recipient and the transporter on the common portal.

 1. During transit if transporter want to transfer goods from one conveyance to another conveyance then before such transfer and further movement of goods a new E-way bill shall be generated on the common portal in Form GST INS – 01.